 The Australian Training Awards are the peak, national awards for vocational education and training (VET), recognising innovation and excellence in the training sector.
 There are 18 award categories and the process for entering varies for each award category.

 Queensland's winners from the individual categories (except for the Equity VET Student of the Year award, which is a Queensland-only award) are direct entry finalists for the national awards and do not need to complete a new nomination.
 They will attend the Australian Training Awards ceremony.

-Queensland's winners from the organisation categories (except for the Community Training Initiative of the Year award, which is a Queensland-only award) are also direct entry nominees for the relevant national award category, however, only the top three shortlisted nominees from around Australia will attend the Australian Training Awards ceremony.
+Queensland's winners from the organisational categories (except for the Community Training Initiative of the Year award, which is a Queensland-only award) are also direct entry nominees for the relevant national award category, however, only the top 3 shortlisted nominees from around Australia will attend the Australian Training Awards ceremony.

-In addition, there are six award categories at the Australian Training Awards that are direct entry nominations:
+In addition, there are 6 award categories at the Australian Training Awards that are direct entry nominations:

 - Australian Apprenticeships - Employer Award

 - International Training Provider of the Year Award